Info

 Parking & Transportation

 You will receive a race bag when you pick up your packet at the expo.
 This bag is for you to take to the starting areas.
 A number that matches your race bib will be put on the outside of your race bag.
 This is to identify your bag at the finish area after the race, and you will need your bib to prove ownership of your bag when you pick it up.
+Gear Check will not be available for the 5K.

 Start Chute

-10K runners will line up on the Arizona Canal Trail just east of 40th & Camelback Road.
-Faster pace groups will stage in the chute on the canal trail near the start line, and slower pace groups will stage farther west down Camelback Road.
+10 Miler runners will line up on the S Central Ave.
+Faster pace groups will stage in the chute near the start line at the intersection of Central Ave and Pioneer St, and slower pace groups will stage farther South down Central Ave.

-Half Marathon runners will line up on Intersection of Glendale & Central Avenue.
-Faster pace groups will stage closer to start line just beyond Glendale Avenue, and slower pace groups will stage farther west along Central Avenue.
+Half Marathon runners will line up on E Alta Vista Road.
+Faster pace groups will stage closer to start line, and slower pace groups will stage farther East along Alta Vista Road.

 Expo

-There are many great vendor opportunities to take advantage of at our event.
+There are many exciting vendor opportunities to take advantage of at our event.
 From exhibiting at the expo, to being a part of the runner swag bag, or setting up at the finish line, let us help you find the best way for your company to activate at this year's event on our Vendor Page.

 Runner Perks